britram/taps-transports/draft-ietf-taps-transports.md

 - unicast or multicast transport.
 - stream-oriented delivery in a single stream.
-- object-oriented delivery of discrete data or file items.
+- object-oriented delivery of discrete data or files.
-- reliable delivery.
+- fully or partially reliable delivery (using erasure coding).
 - unordered unidirectional delivery (of in-memory data or file bulk content objects).
-- error detection (UDP checksum).
+- error detection (relies on UDP checksum).
 - segmentation.
 - data bundling (Nagle's algorithm).
 - flow control (timer-based and/or ack-based).